Has your mommy fatigue become chronic?

 Less Stress Challenge

-The purpose of this challenge is to tackle some common stressors over the course of several weeks.
+The purpose of Less Stress Challenge is to tackle some common stressors over the course of several weeks.
 Since I don’t want this challenge to cause more stress I thought it would be a good idea to give a couple of weeks per challenge.
-The first ten week Less Stress Challenge will include five stressors.
+The ten week Less Stress Challenge will include five stressors.

 If you are interested in joining this challenge, sign up today.
 You’d only join the challenge not the newsletter.
 You can always sign up for it separately.